hiromiokido/winderer-energer/README.md

-# winderer-energer
+# Wind Energy Group
-The Wind Energy Group was created to apply, research, and study tools for DS and DE using wind energy data.
-We will run an OpenFAST container in Azure to generate data, creating containers that simulates a wind turbine model with different characteristics in a cloud provider.
+The Wind Energy Group, from Renewable Energy Research, was created to apply, research, and study tools for data science and data engineering using wind energy data.
+To generate simulated data, we will be running an OpenFAST container in Azure.
+OpenFAST is a reliable tool that generates high-fidelity data from wind turbines.
+Through this development, we want to generate multiple Docker containers that run simulations of a wind turbine model with different characteristics in a cloud provider.